Skip to main content

 Overall System Architecture

-The Agentic AI Platform consists of 6 major layers.
+The Agentic AI Platform consists of 6 runtime layers and 3 cross-cutting planes that span them.
 Each layer has clear responsibilities and enables independent scaling and operation through loose coupling.

 Core Design Principles:

-• Self-hosted + External AI Hybrid: Unified management of self-hosted LLMs and external AI Provider APIs through the same gateway
+• Self-hosted + External AI Hybrid: Unified management of self-hosted models and external AI Provider APIs through the same gateway (Layer 5)

-• 2-Tier Cost Tracking: Dual tracking at infrastructure level (model unit price × tokens) and application level (per-agent-step costs)
+• 2-Tier Cost Tracking: Dual tracking at infrastructure level (accelerator hours · model unit price × tokens) and application level (per-agent-step costs)

 • MCP/A2A Standard Protocols: Standardized communication between agents and tools (MCP) and between agents (A2A) for interoperability